rob518183/osm-styles/README.md

 ### Parameterizing GeoServer and starting it up

-The data directory contains paramers in place of database connection values for user, password, host and database.
+The data directory contains parameters in place of database connection values for user, password, host and database.
 This is to make it easy to move it around, in different environment, without changing its contents.

 You have two options:

 1. Start GeoServer without any parametrization, find the ``osm`` store, and manually change user, password, host and database
 2. Setup the necessary system variables to start up GeoServer in parametric mode.

-If you decide to follow the second, make sure to pass the following to the command line starting up the Java virtual machine (e.g., ``startup.sh`` if running the GeoServer binary package, Tomcat own ``catalina.sh`` or ``JAVA_OPTS`` variable, and os on).
+If you decide to follow the second option, make sure to pass the following to the command line starting up the Java virtual machine (e.g., ``startup.sh`` if running the GeoServer binary package, Tomcat own ``catalina.sh`` or ``JAVA_OPTS`` variable, and so on).
 Replace the variables to match your setup:

 ``POSTGRES_ENDPOINT=127.0.0.1;POSTGRES_PORT=5432;POSTGRES_PASSWORD=$password;POSTGRES_USER=$user;OSM_DB=$database;OSM_SCHEMA=$schema``